kumkanillam/exploring-glimmer/slides/02-intro.md

 ## What we'll cover tonight

 - What is Glimmer, history
-- Where it fits in & compares to other<br>libraries/frameworks in   the Front End Ecosystem
+- Where it fits in & compares
 - How Glimmer works (DEMO)
 - When/where/why to use it
 - Future of Glimmer (and Ember)

+Note:
+compares to other libraries/frameworks in the Front End Ecosystem

 ----